 It transitions quickly into the harsh, herbaceous scent of thyme, with a subtle hint of green tea somewhere in the background.
 Lily of the valley winks at you with its sweet-smelling flowers, accompanied by the powderiness of white rose and the leathery scent of saffron.

 The dry down deepens the leather, which is warmed by amber and thickened by musty and spicy frankincense oil.
 It’s opulent, luxuriant, and timelessly vintage, just as a Chanel bag becomes ever-more precious with the passage of time.

 What fascinates me about White Suede is that, from the moment you spritz it on, you are almost immediately met with every note from the list of descriptors.
 The scent is composed so well, the leather and musk are omnipresent; they can be sniffed throughout the whole maturation of the fragrance on your skin.

 It is also deeply personal.

-For me, this perfume is an olfactory time machine that takes me back to my 6-year-old self when I was a happy, carefree girl in my grandfather’s car enjoying the warmth of the midday sun.
-I like to smell it when I want to recall memories of summer drives with my grandparents in their old-fashioned German car with the white leather seats.
+For me, this perfume is an olfactory time machine that takes me back to my 6-year-old self as a happy, carefree girl in my grandfather’s car enjoying the warmth of the midday sun.
+I like to smell it when I want to recall memories of summer drives with my grandparents in their old car with the most comfortable leather seats.

 Oddly enough, and let me know if you feel the same way by leaving a comment, White Suede is one of the few Tom Ford fragrances that I like to smell on others but that I don’t necessarily want to wear myself.